SmartBear/readyapi4j/CONCEPTS.md

 ## Remote Execution

-To get access to extended functionality like data-driven testing, centralized execution and reporting, etc., you can execute your tests with [ReadyAPI TestServer](http://readyapi.smartbear.com/testserver/start) instead of running them locally.
+To get access to extended functionality like data-driven testing, centralized execution and reporting, etc, you can execute your tests with [ReadyAPI TestServer](http://readyapi.smartbear.com/testserver/start) instead of running them locally.